-The raw camera images are passed to the stereoscopic scene analysis with range-data output.
-The classification step has an hierarchical approach and consists of two steps: segmentation and (geometric) classification (see fig. 5).
-The same image data along with the hypotheses of the geometric scene interpretation is passed to a second classifier which evaluates the color-information and performs a probabilistic fusion of object appearance and geometric hypothesis.
+The raw camera images are passed to the stereoscopic scene analysis with rangedata output.
+The classification step follows an hierarchical approach and consists of the steps: 3D-segmentation, (geometric) reconstruction and pose estimation (see fig. 5).
+The same image data along with the hypotheses of the geometric scene interpretation is passed to a second appearance based classifier which evaluates the color-information and performs a probabilistic fusion of object appearance and geometric hypothesis.

 Scene reconstruction using a stereo vision is a popular research topic.
-A recent overview of stereo correspondence algorithms includes [4].
-For depth image computation we use SRI's Small Vision System, which is a commercial solution for stereo analysis [5, 6].
+A recent overview of stereo correspondence algorithms includes [7].
+For depth image computation we use SRI's Small Vision System, which is a commercial solution for stereo analysis [3, 4].
 The software provides dense range data using two video-cameras.
 All passive stereo systems provide the depth information only for image regions with sufficient structure.
 Therefore, the resulting 3D-reconstruction exists only for some parts of the image.
 Thus, only parts of the relevant objects can be properly reconstructed.